-If approved, the draft variation would amend Schedule 18 by listing this enzyme and its associated technological purpose in the table to subsection S18-9(3).
+Following assessment, for reasons set out in this report, FSANZ has prepared a draft variation to S18-9(3) of the Code by listing this enzyme and its associated technological purpose in the table to subsection S18-9 (3).
 This table lists substances (including enzymes) permitted as processing aids for specific technological purposes.
-The amount of enzyme used would have to be consistent with Good Manufacturing Practice.